Special offer

 25. Hospice care

-Hospice care allows patients with terminal illnesses to die with dignity, so hospice nurses play an important role in the healthcare industry.
+Hospice care allows patients with terminal illnesses to die with dignity, and hospice nurses play an important role in the healthcare industry.
 Include this skill in your job description if you’re recruiting for a hospice facility or need a nurse with hospice experience in one of your facility’s medical units.
-Incorporate phrases like “hospice care experience a plus.”
+Incorporate phrases like “hospice care experience preferred.”

-If you want to verify a candidate’s experience with this skill, conduct a reference check or pay for employment verification.
+To verify a candidate’s experience with this skill, you can conduct a reference check.

 Other top nursing skills in demand